walterhiggins/WMPJS/README.md

 ##### Writing your own functions
 One of the really cool things about programming is that you're not limited to using only the built-in functions provided by the language.
 You can create your own functions.
 In this book we're going to create a lot of functions to do cool things you wouldn't normally be able to do in Minecraft.
 For now let's create a simple new function that adds two numbers together.

-    js var add = function( firstNumber, secondNumber ) { return firstNumber + secondNumber }
+    js function add( firstNumber, secondNumber ) { return firstNumber + secondNumber }

 When you enter this command nothing happens.
-That's because what we've just done is declared a new function.
+That's because what we've just done is declared a new function called *add*.
 The function won't do anything until we call it.
 Let's do that:

     js add( 1, 2 )